singerdmx/flutter-quill/README.md

 FlutterQuill is a rich text editor and a [Quill] component for [Flutter].

-This library is a WYSIWYG editor built for the modern mobile platform, with web compatibility under development.
+This library is a WYSIWYG editor built for the modern Android, iOS, web and desktop platform.
 Check out our [Youtube Playlist] or [Code Introduction] to take a detailed walkthrough of the code base.
 You can join our [Slack Group] for discussion.

 Demo App: [BULLET JOURNAL](https://bulletjournal.us/home/index.html)